otto-de/tesla-microservice/README.md

 ## Usage

-Add this tpo your project dependencies:
+Add this to your project dependencies:

-`[de.otto/tesla-microservice "0.1.10"]`
+`[de.otto/tesla-microservice "0.1.11"]`

 See the included example on how to use it.